altayaydemir/altay-dot-wtf/data/about/about.md

 date: '2020-12-01'
 ---

-I'm a software engineer mostly focused on the user-facing side of digital products.
+I'm a software engineer mostly focused on the user-facing part of digital products.
 I like working on things that are solving problems I empathize with.

 I'm currently living in Berlin, working at [Klarna](https://klarna.com), and doing some other things on the side: